mpaauw/merlin/README.md

 # merlin :bird:
-A lightweight service that provides price alerts for stocks, crypto, and fiat currencies.
+A service that provides price alerts for stocks, crypto, and fiat currencies.